Related Articles

 Final Thoughts from Master Mori

-The best indoor bonsai is not the most expensive, nor the most exotic.
+The best bonsai trees for indoors is not the most expensive, nor the most exotic.
 It is the one that speaks softly to your soul — and fits the rhythm of your home.

 “Choose with care, tend with heart, and the tree shall teach you the rest.”